duckduckgo/duckduckgo-documentation/duckduckhack/testing/spice_tests.md

         is_cached => 0
     ),
     # You should include more test cases here.
 Try to think of ways that your
-    # instant answer might break, and add them here to ensure they won't.
+    # Instant Answer might break, and add them here to ensure they won't.
 Here are is
     # another that is tested for this Spice.
     'xkcd' => test_spice(
         '/js/spice/xkcd/',